hbod8/angular-resume/README.md

 First, be sure to build the angular project.

-To build the docker image, run `docker build -t harry-technology .`
+To build the docker image, run `docker build -t angular-resume .`

 ## Run Docker image

-To run the docker image, run `docker run -d -p 80:80 harry-technology`
+To run the docker image, run `docker run -d -p 80:80 angular-resume`

 ## Running unit tests